distributedstatemachine/compositional-ai/README.md

 just session1
 ```

-See `course.md` for the full curriculum.
+See `course.md` for the full curriculum (created with GPT 5.2, refined with Claude).

 ## Roadmap

-This may evolve into a [Rustlings](https://github.com/rust-lang/rustlings)-style interactive platform for learning category theory × AI.
+This is a personal learning repo for now.
+It may eventually evolve into a [Rustlings](https://github.com/rust-lang/rustlings)-style interactive platform for learning category theory × AI — but no promises.

 ## License